 Open in Google Maps ↗︎

 Fred Birdsall is a typographer.
-He established his graphic design practice in 2010, with a desire to work with commercial and cultural clients, individuals and institutions (galleries, artists, architects, publishers, etc.) over a wide range of projects; books, typefaces, signs and wayfinding, exhibitions, art direction, visual identities, websites, among others.
+He established his graphic design practice in 2010, and works primarily with cultural clients, individuals and institutions; galleries, artists, architects and publishers over a range of projects; book design and production, type design, signage and way-finding, exhibition design, visual identities and websites, among others.